Plofland/react-personal-portfolio/README.md

 ## Projects Section

+- [ ] make project cards include a github icon that links to the code
 -   [ ] (mobile) make extra project images for that are half the size of the desktop sizes (110KiB --> 55KiB)
 -   [ ] (STRETCH) stagger animate the projects on entrance